OSGConnect/tutorial-ScalingUp-R/README.md

 # Key Points

-- Scaling up the number of jobs is crucial for taking full advantage of the computational resources of the OSG.
+- Scaling up the number of jobs is crucial for taking full advantage of the computational resources of the OSPool.
 - Changing the `queue` statement allows the user to scale up the resources.
 - The `arguments` option can be used to pass parameters to a job script.
 - The submit variables `$(Cluster)` and `$(Process)` can be used to name log files uniquely.